miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 // - int division (5//2=2)
 2) local vs global declaration
 3) initialisation
-4) functions that return multiple values; void vs return functions; returning an
+4) functions that return multiple values; void vs return functions; returning an array functions
+5) printing
+6) always value val = function() before printing out the result?
+No.
+7) don't need a copy when palindrome?
+8) printing multiple things on the same line
+9) endl on a new line or af